-Pardon power is common around the world.
-Few leaders use it like Trump has.
+Most world leaders have pardon power.
+Few use it like Trump has.

 Heads of state often have the power to grant clemency.
 “Just about every country has a pardon power,” said Andrew Novak, professor in the department of criminology, law and society at George Mason University and author of Comparative Executive Clemency: The Constitutional Pardon Power and the Prerogative of Mercy in Global Perspective.
 “But actual use of it varies all over the place.”

 The pardon enshrined in the U.S. constitution descends from the power once held by the British crown.
 While the king would have given out thousands of pardons a year at the time of the American Revolution, they have grown rare in Britain.
 Queen Elizabeth II has used the power in the last three decades largely in posthumous cases.
-In 2006 she pardoned all deserters who were executed in World War I. In 2013 she pardoned the famed codebreaker Alan Turing, who was prosecuted and chemically castrated for having sex with another man in 1952.
-Turing committed suicide after his conviction.
+In 2006 she pardoned all deserters who were executed in World War I. In 2013 she pardoned the famed codebreaker Alan Turing, who was prosecuted and chemically castrated in 1952 for having a same-sex relationship.
+Turing’s death two years after his conviction was declared a suicide.

 Other former British colonies including Australia and Canada use pardons sparingly.